tbatchelder/prefkeeper/docs/ARCHITECTURE.md

 - **Track 1 — internal working state.** Sliders, presets, Reset.
-Only ever touches the in-memory `state` object and the panel's own preview elements (one per tab).
+Only ever touches the in-memory `state` object and the panel's own preview elements.
 Nothing here ever reaches the real page.
-- **Track 2 — the real host page.** Only ever touched by **Save** (persists `state` to storage — does NOT touch the page) and by **Close** and the **initial mount** (both read storage and apply it to `document.documentElement` — the only two places Track 2 is ever written to, both gated on the `autoLoadPaused` setting).
+- **Track 2 — the real host page.** Only ever touched by **Save** (persists `state` to storage — does NOT touch the page) and by **Close** and the **initial mount** (both read storage and apply it to `document.documentElement`, gated on the `autoLoadPaused` setting).

-If you're adding a new feature and find yourself wanting to touch `document.documentElement` from somewhere other than those two places, that's very likely the wrong place to do it.

 ## How a color/text/motion/focus change actually flows

-1. User moves a slider or picks a preset → `panel.js`'s event listener updates `state` directly (e.g. `state.colors.primary = {...}`).
+1. User moves a slider or picks a preset → `panel.js` updates `state` directly.
 2. `panel.js` calls `applyColors()`/`applyText()`/`applyMotion()`/
-   `applyFocus()` from `core/engine.js` against the **panel's own preview element** for that tab (Track 1).
+   `applyFocus()` from `core/engine.js` against the panel's own preview element for that tab (Track 1).
-3. `renderAllPreviews()` re-applies the FULL combined state to every tab's preview, not just the one being edited — so switching tabs never shows stale/unreadable content from before the change.
+3. `renderAllPreviews()` re-applies the FULL combined state to every tab's preview, not just the one being edited.
-4. The same `engine.js` functions are used again, unchanged, when Close applies the saved state to `document.documentElement` (Track 2).
-   This is the whole point of `engine.js` accepting a `target` parameter — there is no separate "preview styling" code path;
+4. The same `engine.js` functions are used again, unchanged, when Close applies the saved state to `document.documentElement` (Track 2) — there is no separate "preview styling" code path.
-   the preview IS proof the token system works, using the exact same function calls a real host page's Close event uses.

 ## The storage layer

-`storage/index.js` is the only file anything else should import from — never an adapter directly.
-It owns:
+`storage/index.js` is the only file anything else should import from.

-- **`isValidState()`** — strict _shape_ validation (right fields, right
-  types).
-This is NOT the same as value-range clamping (a `hue` of 99999 would currently pass shape validation) — see `decisions/architecture.md`'s Import/Export section for the current state of that gap.
-- **`get()`/`set()`/`clear()`** — preferences (colors/text/motion/focus),
-  stored under `prefkeeper-preferences`.
-- **`getSettings()`/`setSettings()`** — a SEPARATE key
-  (`prefkeeper-settings`), currently just `{ autoLoadPaused }`.
-Kept separate from preferences because it's app config, not user preference data, with a different validation shape and lifecycle.
-- **`exportState()`/`importState()`** — pure functions (no side effects,
-  never call `set()` themselves). `panel.js`'s Import screen decides when/whether to actually persist what comes back.

-Adapters (`localStorageAdapter.js`, `extensionAdapter.js`) are
-deliberately "dumb" — they only do raw get/set/clear of a value.
-Validation and JSON conversion live once, in `index.js`, and apply identically no matter which adapter is active.
+It owns `isValidState()` (strict shape validation — NOT value-range clamping), `get()`/`set()`/`clear()` (preferences), `getSettings()`/ `setSettings()` (a separate `prefkeeper-settings` key), and the pure `exportState()`/`importState()`.
+Adapters are deliberately "dumb" — just raw get/set/clear.

 ## Presets and the customPresets extension point

 `src/presets/*.js` export plain data: `{ key: { label, values } }`.
-`panel.js` imports the defaults and merges them with anything passed via `initPrefKeeper({ customPresets })` — a custom key with the same name as a built-in overrides it; anything else is added alongside.
+`panel.js` merges the defaults with anything passed via `initPrefKeeper({ customPresets })`.
+Dropdown `<option>` elements are generated FROM this data, never hardcoded HTML.
-The dropdown `<option>` elements are generated FROM this merged data (via each preset's own `label`) — never hardcoded HTML — which is what makes a custom preset show up as a real, selectable option automatically.

 ## The UI layer: engine + components

-`panel.js` builds its own DOM at runtime (`buildTemplate()` → a template-string, parsed via `utils/dom.js`'s `el()`) and inserts it directly into `document.body` — there's no static HTML file to put markup in, since PrefKeeper has no page of its own; it's dropped into whatever page calls `initPrefKeeper()`.
+`panel.js` builds its own DOM at runtime and inserts it directly into `document.body` — there's no static HTML file, since PrefKeeper has no page of its own.
+The Colors/Text/Motion/Focus tabs coexist in the DOM (`hidden` toggles visibility); the hamburger screens work differently — a single overlay swaps its content and covers the entire app, including the tabs, until "← Back" is clicked.

-The Colors/Text/Motion/Focus tabs all coexist in the DOM simultaneously (`hidden` toggles which is visible) — this is what makes "every tab shows the full combined state" work without extra plumbing.
-The Import/Export/Help/Settings screens work differently: clicking a hamburger item swaps `.pk-hamburger-screen-content`'s `innerHTML` to that screen's template and shows a single overlay covering the entire app (tabs included) until "← Back" is clicked.
-See `decisions/architecture.md` for why a full overlay was chosen over disabling/hiding controls individually.

-Every DOM query inside `panel.js` is scoped to the panel's own `container`, never `document.querySelector` directly — dropping into an arbitrary host page means class names/ids can't be assumed unique outside the panel's own subtree.
+Every DOM query inside `panel.js` is scoped to the panel's own `container`, never `document.querySelector` directly.

-## Fonts

-`ui/fonts.js` injects `@font-face` rules for all 14 bundled weight/style
-combinations, resolving each file's URL via `document.currentScript.src` (works for a plain `<script src>` drop-in) falling back to `import.meta.url` (works for real ESM bundler consumption).
-The 14 URLs are written as separate static expressions, not built in a loop — see the file's own header comment for why that specific detail matters (it's not just a style choice).
+## Fonts and CSS delivery — two mechanisms, each for a different case

+**This is more involved than it looks, and getting it wrong is easy — see `decisions/architecture.md` for the full story of two real bugs found here.** In short:

+1. **`ui/fonts.js`** auto-injects `@font-face` rules at runtime, computing font URLs via `document.currentScript.src` (falling back to `import.meta.url`).
+This genuinely works, but ONLY when nothing repackages the code between `dist/index.js` and the browser — true for a plain `<script>` tag, NOT guaranteed once a bundler (Vite, webpack) is involved.
+Confirmed broken in that case with a real Vite build before this limitation was understood.

+2. **`scripts/setup.mjs`** (`npx prefkeeper-setup`) is the fix for the bundler case, and also for `panel.css` itself, which was found to be completely missing from every published build (`tsup` only bundles JS, never touched that plain CSS file).
+It copies real files — fonts, `panel.css`, a generated `prefkeeper-root.css` — directly into the developer's own project, so their own bundler/HTML references plain, static paths instead of anything computed at runtime.

+Both mechanisms are kept, not one replacing the other — each is correct for the case it actually works in.

 ## Testing

-- Pure logic (`core/`, `storage/`, `presets/`) runs in Vitest's default Node environment — no DOM needed.
+- Pure logic (`core/`, `storage/`, `presets/`) runs in Vitest's default Node environment.
-- `fonts.js`, `panel.js`, and `utils/dom.js` need a real DOM to test
+- `fonts.js`, `panel.js`, and `utils/dom.js` need jsdom — declared
-  against, so their test files run under `jsdom` — declared explicitly in `vitest.config.js`'s `environmentMatchGlobs`, not just the inline `// @vitest-environment jsdom` comment (some tooling, notably certain editor test-runner integrations, doesn't reliably honor the inline comment alone).
+  explicitly in `vitest.config.js`'s `environmentMatchGlobs`, not just the inline `// @vitest-environment jsdom` comment (some editor integrations don't reliably honor the inline comment alone).
+- `scripts/setup.mjs` is tested via genuine integration-style tests (`test/setup.test.js`) against REAL temporary directories (not mocks) — the file is structured specifically to make this possible: the real work lives in an exported, parameterized `runSetup()`, with actual filesystem paths only resolved in a guarded entry-point block that never fires when the file is imported by a test.
+  `scripts/copy-assets.mjs` remains excluded from coverage reporting — a much simpler script that runs its real logic on import, verified manually across many real builds instead.
-- jsdom tests verify _behavior_ (does clicking Save persist state, does the dirty-status message update correctly) — they do NOT verify _visual layout_ (jsdom doesn't do real CSS rendering).
-The flexbox/ slider-height work, the overlay's visual centering, etc. were all confirmed by hand in a real browser, not by any automated test.
-  Playwright e2e tests remain a planned-but-unbuilt way to make that kind of check repeatable — see the open items list in `decisions/architecture.md`.
+- jsdom tests verify _behavior_, not _visual layout_ — the flexbox/
+  slider-height work, the overlay's visual centering, etc. were confirmed by hand in a real browser.
+Playwright e2e tests remain a planned-but-unbuilt way to make that kind of check repeatable.